 - Communicate via Alexa.
 My husband and I both have the Alexa app on our phones, which allows us to text, call or drop in on either of our two Echo Dots.
 When our kids are home alone, our rule is that they must be in a room with Alexa (they’re welcome to move her from room to room as needed).
 A friend recommended the drop in feature, and I love it because it doesn’t ask the kids to answer the call.
 It literally drops in and I just hear what’s going on in the room.
 I need to load the other contacts from my phone into Alexa and update my emergency call list to clearly show the names of key contacts in terms Alexa will understand.
 For example, if my mom is in my phone as “Mom” and my son asks Alexa to “Call Mimi,” it won’t work.
 Alexa also can’t directly call 911 (check out this Lifewire blog post for workaround ideas).

+We LOVE using Alexa to communicate with our kids when they're home alone.
+The Echo Dot is the most popular Alexa device.
 The Echo Show takes the Dot up several notches.
-It makes video calls with kids easy, and you can also use it to stream music or watch TV or movies.
-(There's an Amazon promotion to buy an Echo Show (2nd Gen) and Echo Show 8 for $253.99)
+It makes video calls with kids easy, and you can also use it to stream music, view recipes or watch TV and movies.

 Beyond a reliable way to communicate, moms gave us some other great suggestions on the communication front: